duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-customizing-the-migrations-history-table-ef6-onwards.md

 First, you will need to create a class derived from System.Data.Entity.Migrations.History.HistoryContext class.
 The HistoryContext class is derived from the DbContext class so configuring the migrations history table is very similar to configuring EF models with fluent API.
 You just need to override the OnModelCreating method and use fluent API to configure the table.

-> **Note:** Typically when you configure EF models you don?t need to call base.OnModelCreating() from the overridden OnModelCreating method since the DbContext.OnModelCreating() has empty body.
+> **Note:** Typically when you configure EF models you don't need to call base.OnModelCreating() from the overridden OnModelCreating method since the DbContext.OnModelCreating() has empty body.
 This is not the case when configuring the migrations history table.
 In this case the first thing to do in your OnModelCreating() override is to actually call base.OnModelCreating().
 This will configure the migrations history table in the default way which you then tweak in the overriding method.

-Let?s say you want to rename the migrations history table and put it to a custom schema called ?admin?.
+Let's say you want to rename the migrations history table and put it to a custom schema called ?admin?.
 In addition your DBA would like you to rename the MigrationId column to Migration\_ID. ?You could achieve this by creating the following class derived from HistoryContext:

 ```
     using System.Data.Common;